tomato42/tls13-spec/draft-ietf-tls-tls13.md

 sequence number
 : Each connection state contains a sequence number, which is maintained separately for read and write states.
-The sequence number MUST be set to zero whenever a connection state is made the active state.
+The sequence number is set to zero at the beginning of a connection and incremented by one thereafter.
+Note that this is a change from previous versions of TLS.
 Sequence numbers are of type uint64 and MUST NOT exceed 2^64-1.
 Sequence numbers do not wrap.
 If a TLS implementation would need to wrap a sequence number, it MUST terminate the connection.
-A sequence number is incremented after each
-  record: specifically, the first record transmitted under a particular connection state MUST use sequence number 0.
+A sequence number is incremented after each record: specifically, the first record transmitted under a particular connection state MUST use sequence number 0.
 {:br }